 On their own, these jello shots aren’t that sweet (unless the type of wine you chose is very sweet).
 Some people expect jello shots to taste sweet and will be disappointed if they don’t.
 If your crowd falls into this category, you can add some sugar to the mixture.
 However, I like mine without the sugar.

 Tools and Utensils

 Here are all the supplies you will need to make these pink champagne jello shots:

 Because we are using unflavored gelatin, rather than a box of Jello, the first step is to get the gelatin to “bloom”.

-For this recipe, I used 2 envelopes of gelatin that came in a box of 4.
-The total box weight was 1 ounce, so each of the envelopes contain about 1/4 ounce of gelatin.
+For this recipe, I used 2 of the 1/4 ounce envelopes of gelatin.
+(They came in a box of 4.
+The total box weight was 1 ounce, so each of the envelopes contain about 1/4 ounce of gelatin.)

-Pour 1/2 cup of the cold juice into a bowl and sprinkle the 2 envelopes of gelatin on top.
-Using a bowl that has a pouring spout* will make it easier to pour the liquid into shot glasses later on.
+Pour 1/2 cup of the cold juice into a bowl, preferably that has a pouring spout since that will make it easier to pour the liquid into shot glasses later on.